wxy20850606/wxy20850606.github.io/content/posts/2025/09/how-to-manifest.md

 - **Awareness practice**: emotions will test you, drag you back to distractions.
 Practice awareness.
 Catch your emotions before they rule you.

-- **Aligned action**: take one small step daily — get up 5 minutes early, read 5 pages and apply the takeaway immediately, upload a video, hold a stock for the long term.
+- **Aligned action**: take one small step daily — get up 5 minutes earlier, read 5 pages and apply the takeaway immediately, upload a video, hold a stock for the long term.

 - **Think long horizon**: 3, 5, 10 years.
-Don’t dream to own everything overnight.
-Compounding works the same in spirit and in wealth.
+Don’t dream of owning everything overnight.
+Compounding works the same in spirit as it does in wealth.

 Manifestation is not instant gratification.
 It’s the patience to let compounding do the work.